MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/What-s-New-in-Windows-PowerShell-50.md

 -   A new **DscLocalConfigurationManager** attribute designates a configuration block as a meta-configuration, which is used to configure the DSC Local Configuration Manager.
 This attribute restricts a configuration to containing only items which configure the DSC Local Configuration Manager.
 During processing, this configuration generates a \*.meta.mof file that is then sent to the appropriate target nodes by running the Set-DscLocalConfigurationManager cmdlet.

 -   Partial configurations are now allowed in Windows PowerShell 5.0.
 You can deliver configuration documents to a node in fragments.
-For a node to receive multiple fragments of a configuration document, the nodeâ€™s Local Configuration Manager must be first set to specify the expected fragments
+For a node to receive multiple fragments of a configuration document, the node'™s Local Configuration Manager must be first set to specify the expected fragments

 -   Cross-computer synchronization is new in DSC in Windows PowerShell 5.0.
 By using the built-in WaitFor\* resources (**WaitForAll**, **WaitForAny**, and **WaitForSome**), you can now specify dependencies across computers during configuration runs, without external orchestrations.
 These resources provide node-to-node synchronization by using CIM connections over the WS-Man protocol.
-A configuration can wait for another computerâ€™s specific resource state to change.
+A configuration can wait for another computer'™s specific resource state to change.

 -   Just Enough Administration (JEA), a new delegation security feature, leverages DSC and Windows PowerShell constrained runspaces to help secure enterprises from data loss or compromise by employees, whether intentional or unintentional.
 For more information about JEA, including where you can download the xJEA DSC resource, see [Just Enough Administration, Step by Step](http://blogs.technet.com/b/privatecloud/archive/2014/05/14/just-enough-administration-step-by-step.aspx).